 Fear of missing out – we’ve all felt it at one point or the other.
-Social media portrays everyone’s lives as being perfect, and this has led many people into obtaining loans, raising their credit card limits, personal loans, and so many others.
+Social media portrays everyone’s lives as being perfect, and this has led many people into obtaining loans, raising their credit card limits, personal debt, and so many others.
 Your friends are heading out for dinner, but you don’t have the money to go – so you dip into your credit card.
 The girls are going on a girls trip to Miami, and you don’t want to miss out – so, you obtain a personal loan.
 Your brother is getting married, but they told you, don’t worry, you only have to pay for the transport fare – so, you break your budget, and get into debt.
 So, once in a while, FOMO gets the better of every one of us, and we splash the cash.
 But, the consequence lives in our financial books, and in the end, we have to deal with our debts.
 Has FOMO led you into significant debt, are you struggling to fulfill your monthly debt repayment, is your creditor breathing down your neck?
 Well, there is still a way out, after all.

 If social media intimidation has led you into borrowing, and now you can’t keep up with the payments, this is the ideal solution for you – because what you need is debt help.
 In the US, there are companies like Credible which let you compare various types of loans including debt and credit card consolidation loans, which can be a lifesaver.
 There are many ways to cut-out your debt burden, but none are without their cons.
 However, if you find yourself struggling with social media influenced debt, then you might want to consider an Individual Voluntary Arrangement.
 Since they were first introduced under the Insolvency Act 1986, IVA’s have helped thousands of people across the UK to get themselves out of debt and firmly on the path to a much more positive financial future.
 So, if you’ve overspent due to social media pressure, IVA can help you out, by renegotiating your debt repayment plan with your creditor.